Go and Rust comparison - building a task scheduler

 }

-This is totally valid code in Go as channel is thread-safe and multiple goroutines can access to a single channel.
-It also takes advantage of memory utilization (say, gRPC client and server respectively)
+This is totally valid code in Go as channel is thread-safe and multiple goroutines can consume a single channel.
+It is also memory-efficient as it doesn’t have to initialize gRPC client each time it receives a new task.

 Example code in Rust: